Customising your themes and palettes

 color_a <- "#303030"

-Finally, to use the palette, I can either pick a colour and use it outside aes() of ggplot, e.g.: color = color_a, but since I’ve registered the palette, the proper way is to do this:
+Finally, to use the palette, I can either pick a color and use it outside aes() of ggplot, e.g.: color = color_a, but since I’ve registered the palette, the proper way is to do this:

 ggplot(data = cars, aes(x = dist, y = speed)) +

-geom_point(aes(size = speed, colour = speed)) +
+geom_point(aes(size = speed, color = speed)) +

 scale_color_continuous_sequential(palette = "palette_gray_mc") + # Use it like this!